wikimedia/mediawiki-tools-scap/docs/scap3/deploy_commands.rst

   (running checkout if it does not exist)
 * Checks out the tag created in step 1 on each of the target machines
 * If a `service_name` is specified, the service is restarted
+* If `service_reload` is enabled, reload the service instead of restarting
 * If a `service_port` is specified, make sure that it is accepting connections, waiting up to `service_timeout` (120 seconds by default)